NiceAndNerdy/SIP2.NET/README.md

 5/23/2014 - Update - Testing against Koha has begun.
 So far, it looks like the connection testers and patron parser works right out of the box.
 Other methods also appear to work.

 3/29/2017 - Update - Added checksum capabilities, resoved Sirsi SSH connection issues, and cleaned up some of the implementations.
+This version has been tested on Sirsi, III, Koha, and TLC SIP2 servers.